Support MS Research

 Trial protocols are carefully designed using techniques such as ‘blinding’, ‘randomisation’ and placebo controls to guard against bias and ensure that the results can be accurately interpreted.

 Patients are randomly assigned to either the treatment or placebo group to avoid any bias in patient selection.
-People who wish to enrol in clinical trials must usually also meet certain requirements for a specific trial.
+People who wish to enrol in clinical trials must usually meet certain requirements for a specific trial.
 This is to ensure that ‘apples are being compared with apples’.
-For example, an intervention may have different effects in people with relapsing-remitting MS compared to people with secondary progressive or primary progressive MS.
+For example, an intervention may have different effects in people with relapsing remitting MS compared to people with secondary progressive or primary progressive MS.

 Depending on the intervention being trialled, the trial protocol may include some or all of these features, or additional design features.